 The cruise on Periyar Lake is a wonderful experience.
 The waters are calm and few ripples disturb the lake surface.
 There is hardly any noise but for the sounds made by the boat.
 The lake and the forests are beautiful.
 We were able to pick out Indian Bison (Gaur), Otter and monkeys from the safety of our boat.
 Among the birds that we noticed were cormorants, herons, parrots and many kingfishers.

 Temple Elephant in Kerala God’s Own Country

 There are about 700 elephants in captivity in Kerala.
 Sixty to seventy of them are in Guruvayur Temple.
-Individuals and temples own most of them are owned by temples and individuals.
+Individuals and temples own most of them.
 They are employed in religious ceremonies in temples, churches and mosques.Some elephants work in timber yards.

 Muthanga Wildlife Sanctuary

 Muthanga Wildlife Sanctuary was a unique experience.
 It is on the Kozhikode – Mysore highway, an hour’s drive from Kalpetta (36 km).
 The sanctuary is open from 7 to 10 in the morning and 3 to 5 in the evenings.
 We started early morning from Kalpetta so that we could get in when the gates opened.
 The roads are good and there was little traffic at that time.

 The area had received good rains in the past few weeks.
 There was dense vegetation on both sides of the road.
 Animals were probably lurking behind the bushes and few made their appearances.
 The guide pointed out fresh pug marks of a tiger.
 But we did not see the tiger himself.